WGN-TV: Return to independence (2016–2024)

-Concurrently, Fox announced that WPWR would take over as Chicago's CW affiliate (marking the second time that Fox Television Stations had owned a CW-affiliated station, as, under an existing contract that was already scheduled to expire before that station's conversion into a Fox O&O was announced, Charlotte sister station WJZY continued to carry the network's programming for about 3½ months after its purchase by Fox was finalized in April 2013).
-Channel 9 reverted to independent status—marking the first time in 21 years that it was not affiliated with a major broadcast network—on September 1, filling timeslots previously occupied by CW network shows mainly with additional syndicated programs on weekdays and an expanded weekend morning newscast, station-produced lifestyle programs and syndicated educational programs on weekends.
-Beginning the same day, all CW programming concurrently moved to WPWR-TV (resulting in the weeknight-only MyNetworkTV schedule being shifted to air on a three-hour delay from 10 p.m. to midnight).
-As such, WPWR displaced WLVI in Boston as the largest CW station that is not owned by either Tribune or CBS Corporation.
-(The CW eventually moved to WCIU-TV on September 1, 2019, marking the first time that channel 26—which had maintained part-time affiliations with the Spanish International Network and successor Univision, NetSpan/Telemundo, and The WB [by way of Kids' WB] at various points between 1968 and 2004—had ever served as a full-time network affiliate.)
+Concurrently, Fox announced WPWR would take over as Chicago's CW affiliate.
+(Note: This was the second time Fox Television Stations had owned a CW-affiliated station; under an existing contract that was already scheduled to expire before that station's conversion into a Fox O&O was announced, Charlotte sister station WJZY continued to carry the network's programming for about 3 1/2 months after its purchase by Fox was finalized in April 2013) On September 1, WGN-TV reverted to independent status, marking the first time in 21 years it was not affiliated with a major broadcast network.
+Timeslots that were previously occupied by CW network shows were mainly filled with syndicated programs on weekdays and an expanded weekend-morning newscast, station-produced lifestyle programs and syndicated educational programs on weekends.
+Beginning the same day, all CW programming moved to WPWR-TV, resulting in the weeknight-only MyNetworkTV schedule being shifted to air on a three-hour delay from 10 p.m. to midnight.
+(Note: WPWR displaced WLVI in Boston as the largest CW station that was not owned by either Tribune or CBS Corporation.)
+(Note: The CW eventually moved to WCIU-TV on September 1, 2019, marking the first time channel 26—which had maintained part-time affiliations with the Spanish International Network and successor Univision, NetSpan/Telemundo, and The WB [by way of Kids' WB] at various points between 1968 and 2004—had ever served as a full-time network affiliate.)

 Aborted sale to Sinclair Broadcast Group; sale to Nexstar Media Group

-Sinclair Broadcast Group announced their purchase of Tribune Media on May 8, 2017, for $3.9 billion, a deal publicly met with consternation among station employees due to concerns about the influence the conservative-leaning group could potentially have on WGN's news content.
-In order to meet regulatory compliance, Sinclair opted to divest WGN-TV to a limited liability company controlled by Baltimore-based automotive dealer Steven Fader—who has acted as a business associate to Sinclair executive chairman David Smith—for $60 million.
-Under the terms of the deal, Sinclair planned to operating the station through programming and sales service agreements, and would hold an option to repurchase with eight years.
-Following public criticism of the proposed deal with Fader by FCC chairman Ajit Pai, Sinclair abandoned the deal and disclosed it would instead acquire WGN-TV directly.
-Despite this, the FCC instead voted to bring the merger up for a hearing by an administrative law judge, prompting Tribune Media to terminate the deal on August 9, 2018, and file a breach of contract lawsuit.
+Sinclair Broadcast Group announced its purchase of Tribune Media on May 8, 2017, for $3.9 billion, a deal that station employees publicly criticized due to concerns about the influence the conservative-leaning group could have on WGN's news content.
+To meet regulatory compliance, Sinclair divested WGN-TV to a limited liability company controlled by Baltimore-based automotive dealer Steven Fader—who has acted as a business associate to Sinclair executive chairman David Smith—for $60 million.
+Under the terms of the deal, Sinclair planned to operate the station through programming and sales service agreements, and would hold an option to repurchase it within eight years.
+Following FCC chairman Ajit Pai's public criticism of the proposed deal, Sinclair abandoned the deal and disclosed it would instead directly acquire WGN-TV.
+Despite this, the FCC voted to bring the merger up for a hearing by an administrative law judge, prompting Tribune Media to terminate the deal on August 9, 2018, and file a breach of contract lawsuit.

 Following the collapse of the Sinclair merger, Nexstar Media Group agreed to acquire Tribune's assets on December 3, 2018, for $6.4 billion in cash and debt.
-The transaction received approval by the FCC on September 16, 2019, and finalized three days later.
+The transaction received approval by the FCC on September 16, 2019, and it was finalized three days later.